paciorek/future-kubernetes/README.md

     - Presumably, one would want to create a `kubernetes` plan rather than hacking the `cluster` plan.

-2. The pods run a [modified version](https://github.com/paciorek/future-kubernetes-docker) of the Rocker Rstudio docker image.
+2. The pods run a [modified version](https://github.com/paciorek/future-kubernetes-docker) of the Rocker RStudio docker image.
 The modification installs the modified version of the R future package (see item #1 above) (plus the `future.apply` and `doFuture` packages).
 In addition two R functions are inserted into the system `Rprofile.site` file.
 One of these functions (`setup_kube`) allows Kubernetes  to install additional R packages.

     - Note that version 3.6.2 of the `rocker/rstudio` Docker container is needed because older rocker/rstudio containers set older MRAN repositories, which pull in a version of the `globals` package that is incompatible with the current `future` package.